An Encounter with God

 An interview is required with the baptismal preparation couple if this is a first child or new parish family.

-We welcome adults who wish to be baptised to contact Maggie Seliga to discuss the steps and journey through the RCIA (Rite of Christian Initiation) program at the parish.
+We welcome adults who wish to be baptised to contact John Konicek to discuss the steps and journey through the RCIA (Rite of Christian Initiation) program at the parish.
 Read more information about the program on our formation page.

 Confirmation and First Eucharist